WebComponentsGuide/webcomponents.guide/learn/components/styling.md

 </article>
 ```

-The `<article-meta>` custom element inherits its `color` from the `<article>` element where it is set to `deeppink`.
+The `<article-meta>` custom element inherits its `color` from the `<article>` element where it's set to `deeppink`.
 The
 `<span>` element within the shadow tree inherits its `color` from the `<article-meta>` custom element which means the
 value will also be `deeppink`.

 ## Styling elements outside of a shadow tree

-In order to be portable, Web Components can provide default styles for the element itself (also known as the shadow
+In order to be portable, Web Components can add default styles for the element itself (also known as the shadow host).
-host).
 They can also style slotted elements with some default styles.

 ### Writing default styles for the shadow host with `:host` and `:host()`

-There are two selectors which can be used to style the shadow host from within the shadow tree.
-They are the `:host`
+You can use host selectors to style an element from within the shadow tree.
+The `:host` pseudo-class always applies
-pseudo-class and the `:host()` pseudo-class function.
-The first will always select the shadow host.
-Here’s `:host` in
-action:
+styles to the custom element, aka the _shadow host_:

 ```html
 <fancy-p>